kingces95/kingjs/reflect/define-property/README.md

 - `descriptor.extends`: A callback that returns a type (function) representing  the type being extended.
 If runtime `this` is not an `instanceof` the type,  then an exception is thrown.
 An extension's `name` must be a symbol and its `target` must be `Object.prototype`.
   - Returns a function representing the type being extended.
 - `descriptor.lazy`: Caches the result of the property on the runtime `this`.
-- `descriptor.writeOnce`: Modifies `lazy`.
+- `descriptor.seeded`: Modifies `lazy`.
 Allows setting the property with a  value that gets passed to the promise when resolved.
-- `descriptor.argument`: Modifies `writeOnce`.
-If no value is set, then `argument` is used as a default.
+- `descriptor.seed`: Modifies `seeded`.
+If no value is set, then `seed` is used as a default.
 - `descriptor.static`: Modifies `lazy`.
 Makes the stub configurable so, if runtime `this` and `target` are the same object, the stub can be replaced with the cached value.
 - `descriptor.callback`: Called just before calling `Object.defineProperty` to allow the descriptor to configure itself given `name` and `target`.
 The resulting descriptor is passed to a recursive call of `defineProperty`.
   - `descriptor`: A copy of the descriptor.